redbear/WICED-SDK/README.md

 The Duo Kit has two boards, the Duo and the RBLink.

-*** There is an issue with OSX 10.11, the RBLink will not work (with OpenOCD/libusb).
+*** Note: There is a known issue with OSX 10.11, the RBLink will not work (with OpenOCD/libusb).
 As a workaround, please use MSD (drag & drop) method, OSX 10.10 or Windows at this moment.
+Apple replied and will fix this in OSX version 10.11.4.

 ## Red Bear Duo